bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

      ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./seagate-central-samba

+Note that it's possible to also include the name and location of a new linux kernel for the system as a third argument.
+See the Seagate-Central-Slot-In-v5.x-Kernel project for details.

 The script should generate output indicating the status of the process.
 Finally it should display the name of the newly generated firmware image, the new randomly generated default root password, and the name of a text